Atlanta Housing Market: Trends & Prices

 Atlanta Real Estate Market Overview

-The great city of Atlanta is known by many names.
+Atlanta is known by many names.
 Some prefer City in a Forest or City of Trees because of Atlanta’s unique tree canopy.
 Of course, Hotlanta also has a nice ring to it.
-Whatever you choose to call Atlanta, almost 500,000 people call Atlanta home.
+By any name, roughly 510,800 people choose to live in Atlanta.

-Atlanta’s roots began way back in 1837 when it was best known for being located at the end of the Western & Atlantic railroad line.
-Today, the city is still a major transportation hub thanks to its access to the Hartsfield-Jackson Atlanta International Airport, which happens to be the world’s busiest airport for daily passenger flights.
+Atlanta’s roots go back to 1837, when it was located at the end of the Western & Atlantic railroad line.
+Today, the city is still a major transportation hub thanks to Hartsfield-Jackson Atlanta International Airport, the world’s busiest airport for daily passenger flights.
+Because of direct flights to Europe, Asia, and South America, business travel is booming in Atlanta, where there are about 2,600 internationally owned enterprises in the metro area.

-First-time homebuyers and more verteraned property owners will all find something to love about living in Atlanta, so let’s take a closer look at Atlanta home prices, recent market trends, and what makes some of Atlanta’s most popular neighborhoods so special.
+First-time buyers and more seasoned house hunters will all find something to love about living in Atlanta, so let’s take a closer look at Atlanta home prices, recent market trends, and popular neighborhoods.

 Overall Atlanta Market Trends